Ecological Movement of Venezuela

 Ecological Movement of Venezuela (Movimiento Ecológico de Venezuela, MOVEV) is a green political party in Venezuela.

 History

 The Ecological Movement of Venezuela is the first Venezuelan political green party and the first officially affiliated to the Global Greens network.
-The party first started as a social activist movement on the year 2005, where it grew to become a recognized political entity by the National Electoral Council, on February, 2010.
+The party first started as a social activist movement on the year 2005, where it grew to become a recognized political entity by the National Electoral Council, in February 2010.